cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 Once the `setup` function has been called, channels can be created through the IBC routing module between instances of the interchain account module on separate chains.

-An administrator (with the permissions to create connections & channels on the host state machine) is responsible for setting up connections to other state machines & creating channels to other instances of this module (or another module supporting this interface) on other chains.
+An administrator (with the permissions to create connections & channels on the state machine) is responsible for setting up connections to other state machines & creating channels to other instances of this module (or another module supporting this interface) on other chains.
 This specification defines packet handling semantics only and defines them in such a fashion that the module itself doesn't need to worry about what connections or channels might or might not exist at any point in time.

 ```typescript
 function setup() {